OpenRTX/openrtx.github.io/hd1.md

 configuration, schematics for this radio are public domain and [can be accessed here](https://github.com/OpenRTX/OpenRTX-external-docs/raw/main/Schematics/Ailunce_HD1_schematic.pdf).

+## Flashing

+Support for flashing the Ailunce HD1 is implemented in [this `radio_tool` fork](https://github.com/n1zzo/radio_tool), to be merged upstream.
+You can flash a raw binary as produced by objcopy, the bootloader will write it at offset `0x4000`.

 ## Memory Mapping

 |            Name          | Start Address | Length     |